Lula, Son of Brazil: Production

 Based on the book of the same name by journalist Denise Paraná, the film narrates the story of Lula from his birth until his mother's death, when he was a 35-year-old union leader detained by the political police of the military dictatorship.
 The screenplay was written by Paraná, Fábio Barreto and Daniel Tendler.
 Writer Fernando Bonassi was hired to supervise it.

 João Miguel, better known for his role in Cinema, Aspirinas e Urubus, was initially cast as Lula, but declined due to scheduling problems.
-Tay Lopez was then cast, but declined due to medical reasons, since the role required him to gain and lose weight quickly and he suffers from hypertension.
+Tay Lopez was then cast, but declined for medical reasons, since the role required him to gain and lose weight quickly and he suffers from hypertension.
 Little known 30-year-old stage actor Rui Ricardo Dias was then cast as Lula.
 Other cast members includes Glória Pires as Lula's mother Dona Lindu, Cléo Pires as Lula's first wife Lourdes and Juliana Baroni as Marisa Letícia Lula da Silva.
 Lucélia Santos, a close friend of Lula, played a small role as his teacher.
 Milhem Cortaz, known for playing a corrupt police officer in the Golden Bear-winning film Tropa de Elite, was cast as Lula's father Aristides.

 The film was produced by Luiz Carlos Barreto and Paula Barreto, father and sister of the director, respectively.
 The budget of the film was relatively high for Brazilian cinema standards: over 17 million reais (more than 9.5 million U.S. dollars).
 The Barretos, who supported Lula in both 2002 and 2006 presidential elections, claimed to have obtained financing without government funds in order to repel criticism from their work.
 According to Agência Estado, however, the film was sponsored by several construction firms, something extremely unusual for the Brazilian film market.
 Three of these companies maintain direct business with the federal government.

 The shooting of the film began in late January 2009 in the Pernambuco municipality of Garanhuns, Lula's hometown.
 In February, the second phase of the production began in Santos and Guarujá, cities on the coast of São Paulo where Lula spent most of his childhood.
 The shooting was predicted to end on March 21, 2009.
 The film was then edited in time to premiere in some film festivals prior to its wide release in Brazilian cinemas on January 1, 2010.